datasciencecampus/pprl_toolkit/README.md

 * a Python package for privacy-preserving record linkage with Bloom filters and hash embeddings, that can be used locally with no cloud set-up
 * Instructions, scripts and resources to run record linkage in a cloud-based secure enclave.
 This part of the toolkit requires you to set up a Google Cloud account with billing

 We're publishing the repo as a prototype and teaching tool.
 Please feel free to download, adapt and experiment with it in compliance with the open-source license.
-You can submit issues here.
+You can submit issues [here](https://github.com/datasciencecampus/pprl_toolkit/issues).
 However, as this is an experimental repo, the development team cannot commit to maintaining the repo or responding to issues.
+If you'd like to collaborate with us, to put these ideas into practice for the public good, please [get in touch](https://datasciencecampus.ons.gov.uk/contact/).

 ## Installation